Skip to content

 G["`**📁 dist/manifest**`"];

-Initializing a CodeCoupler Webpack project with npm init cc-webpack will create a boilerplate which include some important configuration files to exploit the full potential of CodeCoupler Webpack including easy to use npm scripts.
+Initializing a CodeCoupler Webpack project with npm init cc-webpack will create a boilerplate that includes some important configuration files that allow you to take full advantage of CodeCoupler Webpack, including easy-to-use npm scripts.

 Features of the boilerplate: